Censorship Research Center

 7. Is Haystack Open Source Software?

-8. In keeping the source code a secret, aren't you just relying on "security through obscurity"?
-Won't authorities eventually discover how your software works anyway?
+8. Keeping the source code a secret, aren’t you just relying on “security through obscurity”?
+Won’t authorities eventually discover how your software works anyway?

-This charge is difficult to rebut, because under normal conditions, "security through obscurity" is indeed false security.
+This charge is difficult to refute because “security through obscurity” is indeed false security under normal conditions.
 However, Haystack has several properties that make it a special case.

-First of all, we do not rely on "obscurity" for protecting our users' privacy.
-Everything that one of ours users sends and receives is enciphered.
-It would take centuries for all the world's computers to decipher one of our users' browsing sessions even with full access to the Haystack source code.
+First of all, we do not rely on “obscurity” to protect our users’ privacy.
+Everything that one of our VPN users sends and receives is enciphered.
+It would take centuries for all the world’s computers to decipher one of our users’ browsing sessions even with full access to the Haystack source code.

-"Obscurity," however, does make it much harder to find ways to block our software.
-Of course the authorities will pour resources into finding a way to do this, and they may temporarily succeed.
+“Obscurity,” however, does make it much harder to find ways to block our software.
+Of course, the authorities will pour resources into finding a way to do this, and they may temporarily succeed.
 In that event, we will refine our software and issue a new version that circumvents the restrictions.
 We will not, however, give the authorities any assistance in this process.
-By retarding their efforts, we ensure that the Haystack network operates more robustly for longer periods.
+By retarding their efforts, we ensure that the Haystack network operates more robustly for more extended periods.

 9. Why not just use Tor?

-Haystack and Tor do fundamentally different things, and actually complement each other.
+Haystack VPN and Tor do fundamentally different things and complement each other.

-Tor focuses on using onion routing to ensure that a user's communications cannot be traced back to him or her, and only focuses on evading filters as a secondary goal.
-Because Tor uses standard SSL protocols, it is relatively easily to detect and block, especially during periods when the authorities are willing to intercept all encrypted traffic.
+Tor focuses on using onion routing to ensure that a user’s communications cannot be traced back to him or her and only focuses on evading filters as a secondary goal.
+Because Tor uses standard SSL protocols, it is relatively easy to detect and block, especially during periods when the authorities are willing to intercept all encrypted traffic.

 On the other hand, Haystack focuses on being unblockable and innocuous while simultaneously protecting the privacy of our users.
 We do not employ onion routing, though our proxy system does provide a limited form of the same benefit.

-To a computer, a user using Haystack appears to be engaging in normal, unencrypted web browsing, which raises far fewer suspicions than many encrypted connections.
-Authorities can block Haystack only by completely disabling access to the internet, which gives Haystack greater availability in crises, during which the authorities may be perfectly willing to block all obviously-encrypted traffic.
+A user using Haystack appears to be engaging in regular, unencrypted web browsing to a computer, which raises far fewer suspicions than many encrypted connections.
+Authorities can block Haystack only by completely disabling access to the internet, which gives Haystack greater availability in crises, during which the authorities may be perfectly willing to stop all encrypted traffic.

-Also, unlike Tor, Haystack has no public list of servers, which makes it exceptionally difficult for the authorities to discover which machines to block.
-The Haystack client is also less than a quarter of the size of even the smallest Tor client, which leads to greater availability when it is impossible to download large programs.
+Also, unlike Tor, our Haystack virtual private network has no public list of servers, making it exceptionally difficult for the authorities to discover which machines to block.
+The Haystack client is also less than a quarter of the smallest Tor client’s size, which leads to greater availability when it is impossible to download large programs.

 It is possible to configure Tor to transmit through Haystack, and users who require the additional guarantees that Tor provides are welcome to combine the systems.